fieldtrip/website/tutorial/mvpa_light.md

 - `cfg.avgovertime` specifies whether the activity in latency window should be averaged prior to classification.
 - `cfg.design` specifies the vector of _class labels_.
 Class labels indicate which class (or experimental condition) trials belong to.
 The task of the classifier is to predict these class labels given the data.
 To this end, we create a vector with _1_'s for the trials belonging to class 1, _2_'s for trials belonging to class 2, and so on.
 The [MEG-language dataset](/faq/what_types_of_datasets_and_their_respective_analyses_are_used_on_fieldtrip), comprises three classes, namely FIC (class 1), FC (class 2), and IC (class 3).
-You can also use a different set of numbers (e.g. trigger codes) to denote the classes.
+You can also use a different set of numbers (e.g., trigger codes) to denote the classes.
 MVPA-Light then internally translates them into _1_'s, _2_'s and _3_'s.
 - `cfg.features` indicates which of the data dimensions we want to use as features (channels in this case).
 The name should correspond to the name of the dimension in the `cfg.dimord` field.
 All data dimensions that are not samples or features are considered as _search dimensions_.
 A separate multivariate analysis is conducted for every coordinate in the search dimensions.
 For instance, imagine the dimensions of the data are _[samples x chan x time]_.
 If `cfg.features = 'chan'` then _time_ serves as a search dimension and a separate analysis is performed for every time point.
 If `cfg.features = 'time'` then _chan_ serves as the search dimension and a separate analysis is performed for every channel.
 - `cfg.mvpa` is a struct that controls properties of the multivariate analysis including cross-validation settings, selection of the classifier and performance metrics.
 It is directly passed on to [MVPA-Light](https://github.com/treder/MVPA-Light).